Evaluate Your Backup Strategy, Speed Up Recovery, And Save The Day

 The second most important thing to consider is a well thought out answer to the “all eggs in one basket” challenge when planning or designing a backup strategy.
 I used to get asked often whether or not I had calculated for various nuclear strike and natural disaster scenarios.
 My answer used to begin with something along the lines of, “If that happens, running backup recovery is probably the last thing on my mind.”
 Theatrics aside, the question was still met with technical assurance, as remote off-site backups are, of course, important.
 Consider though the likelihood of a natural disaster consuming a metro versus using only one backup software solution and having it fail when you need it most.
 Which is more statistically probable (and common)?

 To address the fact that at any time, any single backup method may fail, it makes sense to solve this challenge while also tackling a few of the other priorities such as geo-location, media, type, and frequency of backups.
 By diversifying the data with this in mind, you are also creating a strategy around recovery speed and complexity/steps required.
-You’ll often read documents referring to effective backup strategies utilizing a “layered backup” approach, however many of these often refer to the media itself and the practice of duplicating the same backup data to many locations.
+You’ll often read documents referring to effective backup strategies utilizing a “3-2-1” approach, however many of these often refer to the media itself and the practice of duplicating the same backup data to many locations.
 These articles also address differences in incremental versus differential backups and so on.
-While these topics are important, it also makes sense to explore a simple way to do all of this with even more cards to play when a crisis occurs.
+While these topics are important, it also makes sense to explore a simple way to approach all of this with even more cards to play when a crisis occurs.

 Let’s explore the layers from the top

 Application layer backups commonly include backup processes built into a software solution.
 A simple example of this is a point of sale server.
 Software like Opera, Aloha, Quickbooks, and many other mission-critical server-based software suites will almost always include a setting to activate nightly backups that compress a snapshot of the day’s activity.
 This compressed data does not include any operating system protection and is only used for restoration of the specific application itself.